boennecd/mixprobit/README.md

 where ![\\eta\_i](https://latex.codecogs.com/svg.latex?%5Ceta_i "\eta_i") can be a fixed effect like ![\\vec x\_i^\\top\\vec\\beta](https://latex.codecogs.com/svg.latex?%5Cvec%20x_i%5E%5Ctop%5Cvec%5Cbeta "\vec x_i^\top\vec\beta") for some fixed effect covariate ![\\vec x\_i](https://latex.codecogs.com/svg.latex?%5Cvec%20x_i "\vec x_i") and fixed effect coefficients ![\\vec\\beta](https://latex.codecogs.com/svg.latex?%5Cvec%5Cbeta "\vec\beta") and ![\\vec u](https://latex.codecogs.com/svg.latex?%5Cvec%20u "\vec u") is an unobserved random effect for the cluster.

 The [quick comparison](#quick-comparison) section may be skipped unless you want to get a grasp at what is implemented and see the definitions of the functions that is used in this markdown.
 The [more rigorous comparison](#more-rigorous-comparison) section is the main section of this markdown.
 It contains an example where we vary the number of observed outcomes, `n`, and the number of random effect, `p`, while considering the computation time of various approximation methods for a fixed relative error.
+A real data application is provided in [examples/salamander.md](examples/salamander.md).

 Quick Comparison
 ----------------